unicef-drp/GeoSight-OS-Documentation/src/developer/setup/setup-generic/run/run-with-vscode.md

 ## Building the dev environment

+When you open VSCode the second time, a pop up (see below) will appear asking you if you want to re-open the project in a dev container.
 Simply click on this option, and it will automatically build the development containers for you.

 ![image.png](../img/building-16.png)

-🚧 If no "Reopen in container" shows, you can build manually by checking [No Reopen in container shows](#no-reopen-in-container-shows) guide.
+> 🚧 If no "Reopen in container" popup appears automatically, you can initiate the process manually by checking [No Reopen in container shows](#no-reopen-in-container-shows) guide.

+So what happens when you run the project in a dev container?
+The script will do the following:

+1. Rebuild the dev container and mount your code tree inside the (docker) container.
+2. Install all the necessary Python dependencies inside the container.
+3. Set up port forwarding so that you can access the application running inside the container from your host machine.
+4. Start the Django development server inside the container.

+Once you click on the "Reopen in container" option, VSCode will start building the dev container.
+You can see the progress in the terminal window that opens up.

 Once the task is running, a notification 1️⃣ will be shown in the bottom right of the VSCode window.
 Clicking in the notification will show you the setup progress 2️⃣.
 Note that this make take quite a while depending on the internet bandwidth you have and the CPU power of your machine.